Updated on May 9, 2023 by Julie McCool

 The trail system offers a mostly shady, wooded ride with some steep sections and tight curves.
 Watch for signs warning of particularly steep and tricky sections, especially if you have young riders along.

 The same trails that are popular with bikers are great for hiking too.
-You can explore a loop trail around the lake, though it is overgrown and eroded in places, and another loop trail around the campground.
+You can hike a loop trail around the lake, though it is overgrown and eroded in places.
+Another loop trail around the campground connects to a network of other trails.

-If you’re looking for a short, level hike appropriate for strollers, you can walk across the dam and along part of the lake, on a level gravel trail that was once a miniature railroad track.
+If you're looking for a short, level hike appropriate for strollers, walk across the dam and turn right along the lake.
+This level gravel trail was once a miniature railroad track.
 (We miss that train!)

 If you are hiking, stay alert and listen for approaching bikes, especially on the steep portions of the Rails to River Trail.
 If you are biking, pull to the side and let horses pass, and please give hikers a warning as you approach.
 We can all share the trails with a little effort.

-Take a Dip or Go for a Float
+Take a Dip or Float at the Water Mine Waterpark

-What better way to follow a summer hike that a cooling swim?
-Lake Fairfax Park has it’s own water park—the Water Mine Family Swimmin’ Hole.
+What better way to follow a summer hike than a cooling swim?
+Lake Fairfax Park has its own waterpark—the Water Mine Family Swimmin' Hole.

-In 2014, Fairfax County Park Authority began an expansion of the Water Mine that is scheduled to open in late summer, 2015.
-The expanded park include a new tower with three flume tube slides, more tot spray park features, and new facilities.
-Progress looks good, and the original Swimmin’ Hole remains open during the construction.
+In 2014, Fairfax County Park Authority expanded the popular Water Mine waterpark with three flume tube slides, more tot spray park features, and new facilities.

-For 2015, Season Passes are on sale until June 30th.
-For frequent visitors, the pass provides discounted, quicker entry plus unlimited rides on the carousel and tourboat.
+Season Passes are usually on sale early in the season.
+For frequent visitors, the pass provides discounted, quicker entry plus unlimited rides on the carousel and tour boat.

 The Water Mine is a very popular spot and lines can get extremely long on a hot summer day.
 Arrive early or late for the best chance of a speedy entry.

 Line too long for the water park?
-Families can enjoy the lake from the Lake Fairfax Park marina on either a tourboat ride or a paddleboat rental.
-The lake is small—only 20 acres and even smaller with low water levels—but it’s a fun way to spend a little time.
+Families can enjoy the lake from the Lake Fairfax Park marina on either a pedal boat or kayak rental.
+The lake is small—only 20 acres and even smaller with low water levels—but it's a fun way to spend a little time.

-Burke Lake Park is much larger, with better boating and fishing, but Lake Fairfax is also popular for shoreline fishing and it’s stocked with rainbow trout between February and April every year.
-Spring is the best time to fish at Lake Fairfax, but it’s a nice way to relax during summer too.
+Burke Lake Park is much larger, with better boating and fishing, but Lake Fairfax is also popular for shoreline fishing.
+The lake is stocked with rainbow trout between February and April every year.
+Spring is the best time to fish at Lake Fairfax, but it's a nice way to relax during summer too.

 Host a Picnic